openworm/open-worm-analysis-toolbox/INSTALL.md

 H5PY to extract the information from these files.

 **Data storage:** Google Drive.
-To store examples of worm videos and HDF5 (.mat) feature files so the movement\_validation package can be put through its paces.
+To store examples of worm videos and HDF5 (.mat) feature files so the open-worm-analysis-toolbox package can be put through its paces.

 **Markdown editor:** [MarkdownPad](http://markdownpad.com/).
 Optional.